What is the Long-Term Care Ombudsman Program?

 - The community at large

-To support the work of the Long-Term Care Ombudsman Program, please visit our Donate page.
 To contact the local long-term care ombudsman program in your area, visit Find an Ombudsman.

 Some Reasons Why People Contact the Long-Term Care Ombudsman Program